Information about Choosing Your Modules in the School of English and Drama

 - A: If you are applying to study abroad in Semester 1 of your second year, you must still complete the relevant online Module Preferences Form as if you will be studying at QMUL for the entire year.
 This is because places to study abroad are not formally confirmed until after the module selection process closes.
 However, please also use the 'Additional Information' box on the Module Preferences Form to indicate which 60 credits you wish to study in Semester 2 next year should your application to study abroad be successful.

-Q: I am a second-year student who is planning to switch to a 4 year programme with a Year Abroad during 2020/21.
+Q: I am a second-year student who is planning to switch onto a 4 year programme with a Year Abroad during 2023/24.
 What should I do?